JSRocksHQ/harmonic/README.md

 ## Build
-The build tool will generate all posts, pages, categories, compile styles and ES6.
+The build tool will generate the index page, posts, pages, categories, compile styles and ES6.
 ```shell
 harmonic build
 ```